mmd-yavarii/mmd-yavarii/README.md

 ## about me 📌
 Hi!
-I'm Mohammad Yavari, a software developer. <br>
+I'm Mohammad Yavari, a software developer.
-I started my career in 2023 and have been studying Computer science since 2022. <br>
+I've been on a journey of learning computer science and building software ever since I discovered my passion for technology.
-I love learning new skills and improving myself.
+I love learning new skills and constantly improving myself.

 Let’s code together and create amazing projects! 🌟